 Are sweet potatoes safe for dogs to eat?

-Yes, sweet potatoes are generally safe for dogs when prepared correctly.
-They offer nutritional benefits like vitamins, minerals, and fiber, but should be served in moderation as part of a balanced diet.
+Yes, as long as they are cooked properly, sweet potatoes are safe to dogs.
+They also contain nutritional values such as vitamins, minerals and fiber, but must be taken in moderation as a balanced diet.

 How should I prepare sweet potatoes for my dog?